WebMobTechnologies/Hacktoberfest2021/Drawing App/README.md

-Make an app where you can add blank canvas and add simple operation like resize it, draw something add colors remove and erase operation Making app with Flutter Technology.
+Make an app where you can add blank canvas and add simple operation like resize it, draw something add colors remove and erase operation
+1. Making app with Flutter Technology.
+2. Initiate the application basic setup
 -   canvas
 -   size
 -   color